-My immersion back into India came earlier than expected: Janakpur is an Indian town in all but geography.
-Sitting a few kilometres from the Indian border (where only Indians and Nepalese can cross) the town is a pilgrimage site for Hindus, a bustling market town and Indian in everything from the smell to the scenery.
+My immersion back into the madness of India came earlier than expected, as Janakpur is an Indian town in all but geography.
+Sitting inside Nepal, just a few kilometres from the Indian border, the town is a pilgrimage site for Hindus, and is a bustling market town that feels Indian in everything from the smell to the scenery.

 It was glorious walking through the mayhem again.
 I explored on foot, as is my wont (people rarely sidle up to you and start crazy conversations when you're hurtling along on two wheels) and soon found myself wandering through fields, past pools and around temples, all brimming with people washing, hawking, doing laundry, carrying large bundles on their heads, and generally getting on with life.
 And in the middle of it all is a mighty strange sight: the Janaki Mandir.

-The area outside town was delightful, too.
-To the northwest of the centre are three tanks, big man-made lakes with steps leading down to them (known as Ghats) where people wash themselves, their clothes, their rickshaws, their cows and just about anything else that needs cleaning.
-It seems that these tanks are also the social equivalent of the shopping mall, for no sooner had I plonked myself down on the banks for a rest than half the population dropped by for a chat, no mean task given my lack of Nepali and their lack of English.
-However one well-spoken potential medic turned up to break down the barriers, and Nazir and I talked for quite some time, him telling me about the temples in the area, and me telling him that no, western women are not easy and sex isn't a free-for-all in England.
-As with most towns that haven't been tainted by tourism, the people of Janakpur were genuine, courteous and friendly, and if they weren't they would have made all their snide comments in the local language Maithili, which would have gone straight over my head anyway.
+The area outside town is delightful, too.
+To the northwest of the centre are three tanks, big man-made lakes with steps leading down to them (known as ghats) where people wash themselves, their clothes, their rickshaws, their cows and just about anything else that needs cleaning.
+It seems that these tanks are also the social equivalent of the shopping mall, for no sooner had I plonked myself down on the banks for a rest than half the population dropped by for a chat, which was no mean task given my lack of Nepali and their lack of English.
+Luckily a well-spoken medical student turned up to break down the barriers, and Nazir and I talked for quite some time, him telling me about the temples in the area, and me telling him that no, western women are not easy and sex isn't a free-for-all in England.
+As with most towns that haven't been tainted by tourism, the people of Janakpur were genuine, courteous and friendly.